Things to do in Leticia Amazon Colombia

 Photo by Rasmus Lawall, Amazon sunset in Puerto Nariño

-13. Visit the Mocagua community and Fundación Maikuchiga
+13. Learn from the Mocagua community

 Learn about life in the Amazon from the Mocagua indigenous community, located near the Amacayacu National Park on the river between Leticia and Puerto Nariño.
 In this community more than 800 people from the Ticuna, Cocama, Yagua, and Uitoto ethnic groups coexist, leading a life in harmony with nature.
 Experience local day to day activities and admire the impressive street murals.
 The Mocagua community also runs the Maikuchiga Foundation dedicated to protecting and rehabilitating monkeys rescued from illegal animal trafficking.